Trusted WordPress tutorials, when you need them most.

 🏗️ Step 2: Configure Your Hotel Settings

-Now, the first thing you need to do is visit the Accommodation » Settings » General page from the WordPress dashboard.
+Now, navigate to the Accommodation » Settings » General page from the WordPress dashboard.
 Here, you can fine-tune the basics of how the booking system works.

-In my opinion, it’s best to start with the ‘Pages’ section.
-Here, you’ll need to assign key pages that will handle different parts of your booking process.
+In the ‘Pages’ section, you’ll need to assign key pages that will handle different parts of your booking process.

 Assign pages

-Once you create the pages, you can assign them correctly for the next steps.
-This way, the plugin knows where to send your guests during the booking process.
+This tells the plugin exactly where to send your guests during the booking process.

 • Automatically upon payment,